Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 I will openly admit one of the joys of working in engineering and on big infrastructure projects was the food we ate.
 And we ate well.

 Over time this recipe evolved as I learned more about the better harmonization of the lemon and the shortbread.
-Over the past four years, this recipe became one of my rehabilitation exercises that my talented physio, Klara Schwab encouraged me to try.
+Over the past number of years, this recipe became one of my rehabilitation exercises that my talented physio, Klara Schwab encouraged me to try.

 I really like how Amy Edmundson shared this in her new book “Right Kind of Wrong”